hraftery/slackclipper/README.md

 		>>> from slackclipper import update_credentials_store
 		>>> update_credentials_store(creds) # where "creds" is in the format produced by slacktokens
 		```
-- Timestamps are not yet included in the output.
-Just need to come up with a suitable format.
-- Some things aren't formatted well.
-For example:
-	- links are oddly formatted;
-	- mentions and emoticons aren’t;
-	- and multimedia won’t come through well.
+- Multimedia won’t come through well.
+- Reactions aren't included.
-- Only exports in MarkDown format for now.
+- Only exports in a fixed MarkDown format for now.